Reinforcement Learning for Beginners: A Simple Overview

 There are two main types of RL approaches:

-- Model-Free RL: In this approach, the agent learns solely through interaction with the environment without any prior knowledge of the environment’s dynamics.
+1. Model-Free RL: In this approach, the agent learns solely through interaction with the environment.
+It does so without any prior knowledge of the environment’s dynamics.
 Subtypes include:

-- Q-Learning: An off-policy method where the agent learns a value function that evaluates the quality of an action taken at each state.
+• Q-Learning: This is an off-policy method.
+The agent learns a value function.
+This function evaluates the quality of an action taken at each state.

-- Model-Based RL: Here, the agent builds an internal model of the environment and uses it to simulate possible outcomes and plan actions.
+• Model-Based RL: Here, the agent builds an internal model of the environment.
+It uses the model to simulate possible outcomes.
+Then, the agent plans actions based on these simulations.

 Common Algorithms in Reinforcement Learning